Discover art and Toronto flavours on these self-guided cycling itineraries.

-You could cycle up, grab a drink at Bar Karma (512 Queen West; there’s probably some music coming out of there), or a fancy frank from Fancy Franks, a restaurant that seems like it’s a big chain but is actually a born-in-Toronto four-location minichain, and wander around the interlaced set of alleys.
-Here you can see new and old murals and tags from ELICSER, Uber5000, and many others.
+You could cycle up, grab a drink at the Cameron House there’s probably some music coming out of there), or a fancy banh mi from Banh Mi Boys, a restaurant that seems like it’s a big chain but is actually a born-in-Toronto three-location minichain, and wander around the interlaced set of alleys.

 A British sculptor with no biographical connection to Toronto, he took a liking to the city (i.e., the city’s collectors took a liking to him), and in addition to the expensive collection at the AGO, there are two monumental works in fairly close proximity you can bike between and picnic beside.

 You can start at what Torontonians call New City Hall, to distinguish it from Old City Hall next door, despite the fact that 'new' here means “open before Joni Mitchell even heard of Neil Young”.